AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FA 6.1.4 VR Input has to only be read, Output has to be updated and In_Out has to be both read and updated

+.. _tu-global_aspects-17:

-#.
-An entity that is denoted by a ``global_item`` which is referenced by a
-   subprogram but is neither an input nor an output but is only referenced directly, or indirectly in assertion expressions has a ``mode_selector`` of Proof_In.
+17. An entity that is denoted by a ``global_item`` which is referenced by a subprogram but is neither an input nor an output but is only referenced directly, or indirectly in assertion expressions has a ``mode_selector`` of Proof_In.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FA 6.1.4 VR a Proof_In global_item is not referenced by a subprogram but is directly or indirectly referenced in assertion expressions

+.. _etu-global_aspects-vr:

 .. centered:: **Examples**